bmp-43/INSPECTOR-CLI/README.md

    * For Full Recon Scan, enter a domain and let Inspector automatically perform scanning and recon in one chain.

    > **Note:** All exception and status messages now use consistent prefixes and color coding for clarity.
-   > If you see threading-related warnings or tracebacks when exiting, this is a known Python 3.13 issue and does not affect Inspector's functionality.
    > **Scan logs are saved by default.** You can disable this in `config.txt`.
    > **Tool chaining and logging behavior were improved in 0.5.1 BETA.** See the `CHANGELOG.md` for more info.